123-Dyno/publishing-strapiv4-heroku/README.md

-# Two Step Install on Heroku
+# Two Step Bootstraped Strapi Install on Heroku

 Secret Keys are not provided in the repo by default to make sure you don't accidently deploy a vunerable instance, click the button below to install then run the following commands.